Lacelinus/iris-dataset-classification/README.md

 **Author**

-This script was created by [Your Name].
-You can reach out to me at [Your Email] for any questions or suggestions.
+This script was created by Lacelinus.
+You can reach out to me at ekremkprn2@gmail.com for any questions or suggestions.

 Enjoy exploring machine learning with the Iris dataset!